singhnupur1981/SalesPerformance-Tracker/README.md

 1. **Enter Data in `Raw Data` Sheet**
    - Input **Salesperson, Region, Month, Sales, and Target values**.
    - `% to Target` and **Performance** will be calculated automatically.
    - Run the included **macros** to refresh the dashboard and summary.
+   - Also, includes a button if triggered then automatcally sends emails if the % to Target is below 60%

 2. **Check the `Summary` Sheet**
    - Shows aggregated results like **Sales Count by Region**.